 Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) is a terminal clinical practice degree building upon a master's degree education.
+Belmont also offers a BSN-to-DNP option.
 Graduates can become leaders in the field of clinical healthcare.
-Topics of study may include foundations of clinical scholarship, health care policy, health care finance, biostatistics and evolution of health care outcomes.
+Topics of study may include foundations of clinical scholarship, health care policy, health care finance, biostatistics and evaluation of health care outcomes.

-Nursing degree programs are also available at Lipscomb University, located about five miles from downtown Nashville, and at Aquinas College, situated around six miles away.
+Nursing degree programs are also available at Lipscomb University, located about five miles from downtown Nashville, and at Trevecca Nazarene University, situated around three miles away.